andrewcooke/bnum/README.md

 when the name exists in an outer scope, because it is shadowed by the default value.

+But, fortunately, you don't need references to an external scope if you're defining a list of names (only).
+So it works.

 Comparison with Enum
 --------------------